Bay Area Sustainable Seafood Alliance

-The San Francisco Zoo is a proud member of the San Francisco Seafood Watch® Alliance, a partnership aimed at raising local consumer, restaurateur, and seafood industry awareness of the importance of acquiring seafood from sustainable sources.
-Working together, the Zoo, Aquarium of the Bay, Marine Mammal Center, and California Academy of Sciences provide regional support for the Monterey Bay Aquarium’s Seafood Watch program.
+The San Francisco Zoo is a proud member of the Bay Area Sustainable Seafood Alliance, a partnership aimed at raising local consumer, restaurateur, and seafood industry awareness of the importance of acquiring seafood from sustainable sources.
+Working together, the Zoo, Aquarium of the Bay, Marine Mammal Center, and California Academy of Sciences provide regional support for the Monterey Bay Aquarium’s Seafood Watch® program.

 You can take conservation action by: